Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

   imageSrc: /posts/integrating-hypothesis-into-sympy/blog_hero_var2.svg
   imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---
-This summer I interned at Quansight Labs with a focus of intergrating [Hypothesis](https://github.com/HypothesisWorks/hypothesis/) into the testing suit of [Sympy](https://github.com/sympy/sympy).
+This summer I interned at Quansight Labs with a focus of intergrating [Hypothesis](https://github.com/HypothesisWorks/hypothesis/) into the testing suit of [SymPy](https://github.com/sympy/sympy).
 The primary [pull request](https://github.com/sympy/sympy/pull/25428) to complete this was simple.
 The primary challenges lied thereafter: questions around the _utility of hypothesis_ and its appropriate usage arose.

 There are many ways to test your software : unit testing, regression testing, diff testing, and mutation testing are a few that come to mind.
 This blog post is for anyone interested in understanding the value of utilizing _property based testing_ in their software projects.
 The post  will be broken up into three parts:

 * What is Property Based Testing?
 * What is Hypothesis?
-* Experience Integrating into Sympy
+* Experience Integrating into SymPy

 If you wish to follow the examples in the blog post, you will need to install Hypothesis via: